leozilla/knowhow/networking/networking.md

  * A reverse proxy can reduce load on its origin servers by caching static content and dynamic content, known as web acceleration.

 ## Bridge

+## Load Balancer

+Most commonly deployed when a site needs multiple servers because the volume of requests is too much for a single server to handle efficiently.

 # Tooling